 Device Interface Solutions

-Enabling optimized testing of the next generation of technology through Teradyne’s Device Interface Solutions (DIS).
-Complex ICs require high performance testing capability and DIS is all about performance.
-Add to our industry leading performance our dependable quality with reliable On-Time Delivery (OTD) and the result is a successful equation for a lower Total Cost of Ownership (TCO).
+Complex ICs require high-performance testing capabilities and Teradyne’s Device Interface Solutions (DIS) are all about performance.
+Couple our industry-leading performance with our dependable quality and reliable on-time delivery (OTD), and the result is a successful equation for a lower total cost of ownership (TCO).

 Why are complex device manufacturers turning to Teradyne’s DIS?